geigi/cozy-website/docs/README.md

 To nedrichards for the Flatpak.

-## Help me translate cozy!
+## Help us translate Cozy!
-Cozy is on <a href="https://www.transifex.com/geigi/cozy/"> Transifex</a>, where anyone can contribute and translate.
+Cozy is on <a href="https://www.transifex.com/geigi/cozy/">Transifex</a>, where anyone can contribute and translate.
 Can't find your language in the list?
-Let me know!
+Let us know!

-If you like this project, consider supporting me on <a href="https://www.patreon.com/bePatron?u=8147127"> Patreon</a> :)
+If you like this project, consider supporting me on <a href="https://www.patreon.com/geigi">Patreon</a> :)